SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/186-how-to-unblock-salad-with-your-isp.md

 There are a few tactics Xfinity users can try to get unstuck.
 For starters:

-1. Type “10.0.0.1” into your browser’s search bar.
+1. Type "10.0.0.1" into your browser's search bar.
-2. Hit “Enter” to head to the Xfinity login page
+2. Hit "Enter" to head to the Xfinity login page
 3. Log in using your Xfinity account credentials.

 _Step #1 uses the default IP address for Xfinity routers.
 If you use a different static IP, swap in that address there.
 You'll need to be connected to your home network for this to work.
 To try from elsewhere, log in at the_ [_MyXFi_](https://login.xfinity.com/login)_portal instead._

-Once you’re in, try disabling any
+Once you're in, try disabling any
 [parental control](https://www.xfinity.com/support/articles/set-up-parental-controls-with-comcast-networking) settings
 you may have turned on.
-If that doesn’t help, consider temporarily deactivating your [Xfinity Gateway firewall](https://www.xfinity.com/support/articles/advanced-xfinity-wireless-gateway-features).
+If that doesn't help, consider temporarily deactivating your [Xfinity Gateway firewall](https://www.xfinity.com/support/articles/advanced-xfinity-wireless-gateway-features).

 ### **BT (British Telecom)**

-BT broadband users can usually fix connection issues by deactivating the “Personal Firewall” in [BT Protect](https://www.bt.com/help/security/what-security-and-protection-do-i-get-with-bt-broadband-#bt-navbar:~:text=BT%20Virus%20Protect,-BT), an optional antivirus program that comes free with some subscriptions.
+BT broadband users can usually fix connection issues by deactivating the "Personal Firewall" in [BT Protect](https://www.bt.com/help/security/what-security-and-protection-do-i-get-with-bt-broadband-#bt-navbar:~:text=BT%20Virus%20Protect,-BT), an optional antivirus program that comes free with some subscriptions.
 Check to see if you have it installed on your computer to adjust these settings.

-Alternatively, you can turn off your BT Smart Hub’s firewall like so:
+Alternatively, you can turn off your BT Smart Hub's firewall like so:

-1. Type “192.168.1.254” into your browser’s search bar.
+1. Type "192.168.1.254" into your browser's search bar.
-2. Hit “Enter” to head to the Smart Hub dashboard.
+2. Hit "Enter" to head to the Smart Hub dashboard.
 3. Log in using your BT Broadband account credentials.
-4. Navigate to “Advanced Settings” and then choose “Firewall”.
+4. Navigate to "Advanced Settings" and then choose "Firewall".
 5. Disable your firewall using the toggle on this screen.

 _Step #1 uses the default IP address for current-gen BT Smart Hub devices.
 If you use a static IP for port forwarding,